 - Pre-existing Single Unit Residential and Residential Accessory buildings shall be allowed to continue until they are granted a change of use. - a.
 For alteration or expansion of pre-existing Single Unit Residential buildings see Article 4 Section 3 Nonconforming Buildings. - b.
-Lots with pre-exisiting Single Unit Residential buildings shall be allowed to construct new Residential Accessory buildings. - 2.
-Construction of new Single Unit Residential buildings is not permitted.
+Lots with pre-existing Single Unit Residential buildings shall be allowed to construct new Residential Accessory buildings. - 2.
+Construction of new Single Unit Residential buildings is not permitted. - No more than 45% of the total Gross Floor Area of a Mixed-Use Building shall be a Residential use.